CESNET/UltraGrid/package_specs/README.md

 2) rename the series file and move it into respective place
 3) rename debian.rules to debian/rules
 4) continue with normal build

+The pseudoautomated build system deployed for nightly builds uses template package specifications.
+To convert the templates to specifications, launch script deploy-templates.sh, shipped in this directory.